cvenkatreddy/restful-booker-test/README.md

 This is a E2E Rest API testing framework for sample endpoints available in https://restful-booker.herokuapp.com/apidoc/index.html, The published APIs represent a booking system where user can create, update and cancel bookings.

-Tests are written using a combination of Java, RestAssured, Junit & Maven.
+Tests are written using a combination of Java, RestAssured, TestNG & Maven.

 ## Technology Stack